talsec/Free-RASP-Community/README.md

 Make sure to bookmark the page and stay updated :books: :sparkles:!

 # :rocket: What's New and Changelog
 Stay informed and make the most of freeRASP by checking out [What's New and Changelog](https://docs.talsec.app/freerasp/whats-new-and-changelog?utm_source=github)!
-Here, you’ll discover the latest features, enhancements, and bug fixes we’ve implemented to improve your experience across all platforms, including Android, iOS, Flutter, React Native, Capacitor, and Cordova.
+Here, you’ll discover the latest features, enhancements, and bug fixes we’ve implemented to improve your experience across all platforms, including Android, iOS, Flutter, React Native, Capacitor, Cordova, Kotlin Multiplatform, Unity and Unreal Engine.

 Don’t miss out on any updates and explore the changelog to see how we’re continually making freeRASP better for you!